catalogfi/garden.js/packages/core/README.md

 # @gardenfi/core

-The `@gardenfi/core` package serves as an abstraction layer over the `@catalogfi/wallets` and `@gardenfi/orderbook` packages.
+The `@gardenfi/core` package serves as an abstraction layer over the `@catalogfi/wallets`(contains different kind of bitcoin and evm wallets) and `@gardenfi/orderbook` packages.
 It provides a simple interface to perform atomic swaps.

 ## Installation